zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Some people say that it is, in fact, very inefficie nt to multitask, but people do it anyway, especially those stupid people who drive an d try to text at the same time, or  talk on the phone while driving, which is  another thing that really bothers me because it has been found to be very dangerous.
 But people are stupid, and what can you do about that, right?
 Anyway, what was  I saying?
 Ah, yes, our dialogue.

 Reza is talking about making things easier to “mini mize” (minimize) and “maximize” (maximize).
-“Minimize” and “maximize” ar e verb forms of the nouns “minimum” and “maximum.”
+“Minimize” and “maximize” are verb forms of the nouns “minimum” and “maximum.”
 “To minimize” means to mak e something smaller, as small as possible.
 On your computer, to minimize the program would be to make it small so that you can’t see it anymore on your s creen.
 “To maximize” would

 mean to make the program bigger in the sense that y ou see it on your screen in a larger size.